 To figure out if you should get a trust, think about your needs, your future and what your family would do when you die.
+A financial advisor can also help you decide if a trust is right for your family.
 The size of your estate as well as your age and marital status should all factor into your decision.
 The following are common reasons for getting a trust:

 - Clearly direct where and when your assets are distributed: If you have specific plans in mind about where you want your money to go and how you want it distributed to beneficiaries, a trust might be worth the investment.
 Trusts provide clear-cut directions for beneficiaries to handle your assets and end-of-life wishes.

 - Avoid probate court: Another common reason to create a trust is that it helps you avoid probate, a lengthy legal process that wills must go through to determine the proper distribution to heirs.
 It’s time-consuming — anywhere from a few months to a few years — and can be costly due to attorney and court fees.
 Because of this, many people choose trusts over wills to avoid probate.